raddva/levrey-chatbot/README.md

 ### 3. Set your API key

-Modify the env-local file to .env and set your API Key
+Modify the env.example file to .env and set your API Key

 > 🔑 Get your API key from: https://openrouter.ai/keys